Top Indie Games of September: Building Nicely, Delivering Funnily, Investigating Gloomily, and More

 Star Birds

 The genre of production sandboxes is popular among independent developers.
-There are recognized standards—Factorio and Satisfactory.
+There are recognized standards — Factorio and Satisfactory.
 And there is Star Birds.
-And if in large projects you develop entire planets, building giant production complexes, then for Star Birds even Ceres will be too big.
+And if in large projects you explore entire planets, building giant production complexes, then for Star Birds even Ceres will be too big.
 A flock of cosmonaut birds conquers the galaxy, creating space factories on tiny asteroids.
 All this is presented in cartoonish, cute graphics.

 The gameplay, although simplified, is essentially serious.
 You scan asteroids, extract resources, build production facilities, and connect them with pipelines, taking into account the limited space and terrain of celestial bodies.
-The action takes place in 3D—this adds to the puzzle: you literally have to go around obstacles so as not to block one line with another.
-Each level offers new tasks—releasing certain goods, researching mysterious artifacts, fulfilling whimsical requests from birds.
-At the same time, there is no single correct solution: you can try different recipes, alternative chains, and delivery tactics between asteroids.
+The action takes place in 3D — this adds to the puzzle: you literally have to go around obstacles so as not to block one line with another.
+Each level offers new tasks — the release of certain goods, the study of mysterious artifacts, the fulfillment of bizarre requests from birds.
+At the same time, there is no single correct solution: you can try different recipes, alternative chains, and tactics for delivery between asteroids.

-Player reviews are mostly positive: they praise the visual style, relaxing gameplay, and fresh approach—especially after intense industrial simulators.
-Many note that the game is addictive, despite its modest size—the campaign of seven levels takes 7–8 hours to complete.
-The main complaints are related to early access: there is no free mode, cloud saves, and after completing the content quickly ends.
+Player reviews are mostly positive: they praise the visual style, relaxing gameplay, and fresh approach — especially after intense industrial simulators.
+Many note that the game is addictive, despite its modest volume — the campaign of seven levels takes 7–8 hours.
+The main complaints are related to early access: there is no free mode, cloud saves, and after passing the content quickly ends.
 Also annoying are the strict conditions for achievements, requiring almost 100% efficiency.

 Nevertheless, Star Birds is already an interesting experiment, combining science fiction aesthetics, smart casualness, and a sense of space adventure.
-If the developers realize the potential by the release, we may have one of the most stylish and cute games about "factories in space".
+If the developers realize the potential to release, we may have one of the most stylish and cute games about "factories in space".

 Image belongs to Toukana Interactive and kurzgesagt - in a nutshell.